Parathyroidectomy – Parathyroid Gland Removal Surgery

 The Day of Surgery

 Timing Your Arrival

-Please plan to arrive at La Peer Surgery Center or Cedars-Sinai Medical Center 2 hours prior to your surgery time.
+Please plan to arrive at La Peer Surgery Center 1 hour prior to your surgery time, or Cedars-Sinai Medical Center at least two hours prior to your surgery time.
 You will be called by the hospital or surgery center to confirm your surgery on the day prior to your surgery.
-If they have not called by 4:30 pm that day, please call our office.
+If the hospital or surgery center has not called by 4:30 pm that day, please call our office.

 Food & Drink